KRoverSystems/KRover/README.md

 ### 5.2 Update oasis-lib path in imee.h
 Go to oasis/kernel/linux-hwe-5.3.18/virt/kvm/imee.h
 Update the constant, KROVER_OASIS_LIB_PATH accordingly.
+In this repo, the oasis-lib is available in oasis/oasis-lib/KRover-OASIS-Lib( See step 8 for more info.)

 ### 5.3 Configuring the kernel
 confirm *CONFIG_X86_SMAP is not set* in the .config file. if *CONFIG_X86_SMAP = y*, change it to *CONFIG_X86_SMAP = n*.